-Of course, using a service like this costs extra money, and it can chew up through your profit pretty quickly… but hey if you don’t want your products to be shipped individually by your Chinese suppliers, this is what you will have to do.
+Of course, using a service like this costs extra money, and it can chew up your profit pretty quickly… but hey if you don’t want your products to be shipped individually by your Chinese suppliers, this is what you will have to do.

 How much will a service like this cost?
-Well, it depends on the service you will choose, so I can’t really give you an example, but you can check out the following companies and see their price rates: Shipbob, RedStag, Shipwire.
+Well, it depends on the service you will choose, so I can’t really give you an example, but you can check out the following companies and see their price rates: Shipbob, RedStag, and Shipwire.

 3. Small profit margins